 Easy Chicken Alfredo Sloppy Joes (Creamy 15-Minute Dinner)

 If you are looking to switch up your weeknight dinner rotation, these Chicken Alfredo Sloppy Joes are the answer.
-Forget the traditional tomato-based sauce; this recipe creates a rich, creamy white twist on the childhood classic.
-It combines the comfort of messy hand-held sandwiches with the luxurious flavor of Italian pasta night.
+Forget the traditional tomato-based sauce; this recipe creates a rich, creamy white twist on the childhood classic that will have your family asking for seconds.
+I’ve perfected this recipe through countless family dinners and catering events, finding the perfect balance of creamy sauce and seasoned ground chicken.

 The texture is pure comfort.
 As seen in the photos, the ground chicken is simmered in a thick, velvety Alfredo sauce and loaded with melted mozzarella, creating a gooey filling that clings perfectly to the toasted bun.
-It is savory, cheesy, and ready in under 20 minutes.
+The combination of two classic comfort foods – Sloppy Joes and Fettuccine Alfredo – creates an irresistible fusion that’s both familiar and exciting.

 Secrets to the Perfect Chicken Alfredo Sloppy Joes